Previous dayApril 28, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-On April 28, 2026 at 21:52 UTC, a magnitude 2.9 earthquake struck 89 km SE of Akutan, Alaska.
-The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+Reports of a magnitude 2.9 earthquake 89 km SE of Akutan, Alaska came in on April 28, 2026 at 21:52 UTC.
+At a depth of 10.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 53.587°, -164.771°.
+The epicenter is at 53.587°, -164.771°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28